lsst-dm/dmtn-260/index.rst

 In general, the Rubin Observatory project has followed a policy of processing data at most once, not at least once.
 We propose to do the same thing in Prompt Processing, by attempting to retry processing only in the case of specific failure modes that we know to be recoverable.
-As a first approximation, this means that retries are allowed before writing to the APDB, but not afterward.
+As a first approximation, this means that retries are allowed before starting DiaSource writes, but not afterward.
 Any failures that are not retried automatically can still be handled in next-day processing.